An Isan Attraction on the Huai Krathing Reservoir Lake in Loei, Thailand

 On Sunday morning June 3, 2018, at around 10:00 after a short 15-kilometer ride from the town of Loei, our family arrived at the Huai Krathing Reservoir in the mountains.
 Members of the family included my mother-in-law, daughters Pu and Aey, granddaughter Yuri, wife Suai, son-in-law Kaeo, and myself.

 After finding a dirt parking area, we got out of our SUV and started to explore.
-The first thing that struck me from the top of a small hill was the picturesque beauty of a small lake surrounded by bamboo forest and mountains.
+The first thing that struck me from the top of a small hill was the picturesque beauty of a small lake surrounded by bamboo forests and mountains.
 I couldn't also help but notice numerous bamboo rafts made into floating pavilions docked along the shore.

 Since the sky was only partly cloudy, we all decided to rent a floating pavilion and be towed to the middle of the lake for a few hours of pleasure.
 Five hundred baht (a little more than $15) would cover us for two or three hours.
 We also learned that restaurant dishes could be delivered to us on the lake in a floating market style.